A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Estimating mortality from SRS data

-The relative distribution of causes of death can vary immensely depending on the context of data collection \citep{clark2019verbal}.
-In order for the competing risks framework to hold, we must have an exhaustive list of mutually exclusive causes with a sufficiently large number of deaths in each cause to provide stable estimation.
-For our model, we combined similar causes to achieve this.
-We used fixed effects for modeling due to the small number of causes and the strong differences in mortality.

-Another consideration is that causes may be correlated due to covariates that were not collected but influence multiple causes of death, such as environmental factors.
-Modeling correlations may improve estimates, especially for time periods/regions/ages with little or no data.
-Unfortunately, estimating correlation parameters is difficult and requires large amounts of data.
+Notably, we did not model correlations between causes.
 We performed a simulation study, presented in the supplementary material and further discussed in Section \ref{discussion}, in which we simulated two data sets with correlated CSMRs---one that was the same size as the MCHSS and one with 100 regions rather than six.
 The correlation parameters were well-estimated for the data with 100 regions but not for the MCHSS-sized data.
 Consequently, we did not model correlations in our final model.